fastapi/fastapi/docs/alternatives.md

 And there was a web user interface for Swagger APIs already created.
 So, being able to generate Swagger documentation for an API would allow using this web user interface automatically.

-At some point, Swagger was given to the Linux foundation, to be renamed OpenAPI.
+At some point, Swagger was given to the Linux Foundation, to be renamed OpenAPI.

 That's why when talking about version 2.0 it's common to say "Swagger", and for version 3+ "OpenAPI".